arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes2.md

                         </tr>
 ```

-> as you can see , the movies array does not have any element named liked ! but any way we have this peace of code
+> as you can see , the movies array does not have any state or vnamed liked ! but any way we have this peace of code
 >
 > ```javascript
 > <Like liked={movie.liked} onClick={() => this.handleLike(movie)}/>